Lisa Loeb: A Simple Trick to Happiness album, Together Apart musical (2020-2021)A Simple Trick to Happiness was released on February 28, 2020. The album is Loeb's most personal and reflects her interest in simple and direct songwriting paired with inspiration from her children and personal life. Loeb was inspired to write positive, uplifting music due to the complexity of modern life and after having written several albums of children's music. In October 2019, Loeb preceded the album's release with the premiere of her single "Sing Out" on the largest LGBTQ news site Queerty, in honor of National Coming Out Day. In December 2019, she premiered the music video for "Skeleton", the first official single from the album. The album received positive reviews. She has subsequently released music videos for many of the tracks on the album, including "This Is My Life", "Another Day", "Sing Out', "For the Birch", "Shine", "The Upside", "Doesn't It Feel Good", "Most of All", "I Wanna Go First" and "Wonder".

+That's What It's All About album

+On August 23, 2024, Loeb released the children's album That's What It's All About.
+The album was a collaboration with the band The Hollow Trees and includes both covers and original songs.

 Film and television appearances

 In 1989, Loeb appeared in the low-budget comedy horror anthology film Tabloid, in a segment entitled "Killer Vacuum Destroys Town".
 The film was shot in and around Fort Worth, Texas.

 Loeb shared title billing with then-boyfriend Dweezil Zappa on the reality show Dweezil & Lisa, which premiered on Food Network on January 16, 2004.
 The series showed the two musicians touring the country together and sampling unique and diverse dishes.
 In the opening for each episode, Loeb announced she was a vegetarian who enjoyed eating an occasional piece of bacon.

-In the fall and winter of 2005, following her breakup with Zappa, Loeb taped a reality show called Number 1 Single, which premiered in January 2006 on the E!
+In the fall and winter of 2005, following her breakup with Zappa, Loeb taped a reality show called #1 Single, which premiered in January 2006 on the E!
 Channel in New York City.
 The show dealt with her quest for love, success, career, and family.
 A re-recording of Loeb's selection "Single Me Out" was used as the program's theme.

 Loeb has made several guest appearances on television shows such as The Nanny in 1997, and Cupid the following year.
 In September 1999, she made an appearance on the comedy show MADtv, singing the theme song for a WB drama sketch called "Pretty White Kids with Problems".
 In 2007, Loeb appeared on an episode of Jack's Big Music Show singing the song "Jenny Jenkins".
 In 2008, she made a guest appearance on Gossip Girl, followed by a cameo on an episode of The Sarah Silverman Program in which the cast formed a mock band called "The Loeb Trotters".
 On the final episode of Gossip Girl on Monday, December 17, 2012, Lisa ended up with the character Rufus Humphrey in the five years after glimpse.